sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1500 - draft-location.md

 For an overview of how Sensible finds the source text in the document on which the LLM based its response to the prompt, see the following steps:

-- Sensible searches for a match to the response from the LLM in the document.
-Sensible uses fuzzy matching for the search.
+- Sensible searches for a fuzzy match in the document to the response from the LLM .
 Sensible implements fuzzy matching using [Levenshtien distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
 For example, if the LLM returns `Apr 7th`, Sensible matches `April 7` in the document.
 (TODO confirm if true?)

 - Sensible take the top 3 matches from the fuzzy match and then searches in both direction of these lines to see if the answer spans multiple lines.
 - Sensible then takes  the 3 complete multi-line candidate answers to the `answer` and return the best matching one.